OctopusDeploy/People/Engineering/Software-Engineering/L4-Lead-Software-Engineer.md

 <details>
 <summary>Examples</summary>

-- I delivered a large, complex project with multiple components to successful completion.
+- I successfully completed a large, complex project with multiple components.
 - I led the investigation and resolution of a bug or incident in a highly ambiguous or risky area.
 - I consulted with experts on a complex problem outside my domain and ensured their insights were applied effectively by my team.